Food Intolerances

 Mango intolerance is a condition that reflects difficulty digesting mango in some people.
 Unlike a mango allergy, which triggers an immune system reaction and more severe symptoms, mango intolerance mainly causes digestive discomfort.
 Individuals with this intolerance typically experience gastrointestinal symptoms after consuming mango or mango-based products.

-Nutmeg intolerance is a condition that affects the body’s ability to comfortably digest nutmeg, a spice prized for its warm, nutty flavor in cooking and baking.
-While nutmeg enhances both sweet and savory dishes, intolerance can cause digestive discomfort or other adverse reactions in sensitive individuals.
+Mozzarella intolerance is a condition that affects the body's ability to properly digest mozzarella cheese—a popular Italian cheese known for its mild flavor and stretchy texture.
+This intolerance can cause digestive discomfort and related symptoms in sensitive individuals.

 Oats intolerance is a condition characterized by difficulty digesting oats, leading to gastrointestinal discomfort.
 Unlike an oats allergy, which triggers an immune system response and can cause more severe symptoms, oats intolerance mainly results in digestive problems after eating oats or oat-based products.